wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 | Distributed entry destroy                           | Entry destroy.
 The destroy call is propagated to the server even if the entry is not in the client cache. |
 | Distributed region destroy/clear (distributed only) | Region destroy/clear                                         |

-**Note:** Invalidations on the client side are not forwarded to the server.
+**注意:** Invalidations on the client side are not forwarded to the server.

 **Server-to-Client Event Distribution**